 The Audit Committee of the Board is comprised of three directors who are independent directors under the categorical standards set forth in Nasdaq Rule 5605(a)(2) and who satisfy the independence requirements under Nasdaq listing standards and Rule 10A-3 of the Securities Exchange Act.
-The current members of the Audit Committee are (and the members of the Audit Committee during 2019 following Dale Polley's decision not to stand for re-election and retire from the Board as of May 23, 2019 were) Michael D. Shmerling, C. Martin Harris, M.D., and Linda Rebrovick.
+The current members of the Audit Committee are Michael D. Schmerling (Chair), Linda Rebrovick, and William W. Stead, M.D.
+The members of the Audit Committee during 2020 were Michael D. Shmerling, C. Martin Harris, M.D., and Linda Rebrovick.
 Mr. Shmerling is the Chairman of the Committee.